 ONTARIO BASKETBALL PHASE 3

-OBA member teams can now practice or train at an indoor facility in areas of Ontario that have moved to Stage 2 (Red zone restrictions) or Stage 3 (Green, Yellow and Orange zones).
+OBA member teams not in lockdown regions can now practice or train at an indoor facility in areas of Ontario that have moved to Stage 2 (Red zone restrictions) or Stage 3 (Green, Yellow and Orange zones).
 No activity is permitted in Stage 1 (Gray lockdown zone) regions.
 Sports may only be practised or played within the facility if they do not allow for physical contact between players or if they have been modified to avoid physical contact between the players.
 This means you can pass the ball to teammates, and run certain drills but none that would likely result in physical contact including defence.
 These rules have been set by the Ontario government.